 These tumors can start anywhere in the GI tract, but they occur most often in the stomach (about 60%) or the small intestine (about 30%).
 Most of the rest are found in the esophagus, colon, and rectum.
 A small number develop in the abdomen outside the GI tract.

 Most people diagnosed with GIST are older than 50, but these tumors can occur in people at any age.
 They are slightly more common in men.

-Survival statistics for GIST are discussed in the section, “Survival rates for gastrointestinal stromal tumors.”
+Survival statistics for GIST are discussed in “Survival rates for gastrointestinal stromal tumors.”

 Last Medical Review: 04/04/2014